FotZik/fotzik.github.io/_posts/2015-11-11-examination-1.md

  * Pros and cons?
 2. What do you think of static site generators?
  * What type of projects are they suitable for?
-3. What is robots.txt and how have you configure it for your site?
+3. What is robots.txt and how have you configured it for your site?
-4. What is humans.txt and how have you configure it for your site?
+4. What is humans.txt and how have you configured it for your site?
-5. How did you implements comments to blog posts
+5. How did you implements comments to blog posts?
 6. What is Open Graph and how do you make use of it?

 So here are my answers to the questions above.